our-bts/redis-dog/README.md

 redis-dog
 =========

-Newegg redis cloud node, Allows you to manage your redis-server instance using http request.
+Allows you to manage your redis-server instance using http request.